Williamsburg, Battle of, Williamsburg, Va., 1862

 Found in 22 Collections and/or Records:

-Scope and Contents A letter from Darius N. Couch, Boston, Mass., to G. W. Reid[?], Esq., New York, New York, discusses Union Commands and military manuevers at the Battle of Williamsburg, May 5, 1862.
+A letter from Darius N. Couch, Boston, Mass., to G. W. Reid[?], Esq., New York, New York, discusses Union commands and military maneuvers at the Battle of Williamsburg, May 5, 1862.
 A typescript and an engraving of Couch are included.

 Letter from Frank C. Park, an Union soldier, while in Williamsburg, to his family about the Battle of Williamsburg.
 He served with the 10th Massachusetts Regiment.
 He describes the fighting, the dead and the wounded.
 Typescript is included.

 A letter from James Calhoun, Williamsburg, to his wife and children describes the Battle of Williamsburg.
 Calhoun is a member of the 61st Pennsylvania Infantry.
 The text is written on "Confederate States of America" letterhead.
 A typescript is included.